 RULE 9007-1 NEGATIVE NOTICE PROCEDURES

+(a) The Court has established a list (the “Negative Notice List”) of motions, objections, and other papers that may be considered by the Court without a hearing under the negative notice procedure described in this rule if no party in interest files a response to the relief requested.
+The Negative Notice List is posted on the Court’s website, __________, and may be supplemented or otherwise amended by the Court from time to time.

-(a) Filings listed below may be considered by the Court under the negative notice procedure described in this Local Rule.
-If no party in interest files a written objection, the motion/notice/application will be taken under advisement by the Court and may be granted or approved without further notice or hearing.
+(b) Filings may be considered by the Court under the negative notice procedure described in this Local Rule if filed electronically.
+If no party in interest files a written objection, the electronically filed motion/notice/application will be taken under advisement by the Court and may be granted or approved without further notice or hearing.
 The Court may sua sponte set any motion filed pursuant to this Local Rule for a hearing.

-(b) Filings filed under this Local Rule, and any amendments thereto, shall contain the following negative notice language in all capital letters, bolded, and centered on the page under the style of the case:
+(c) Filings filed under this Local Rule, and any amendments thereto, shall contain the following negative notice language in all capital letters, bolded, and centered on the page under the style of the case:

 PURSUANT TO M.D.
 ALA., LBR 9007-1, THIS FILING WILL BE TAKEN UNDER ADVISEMENT BY THE COURT AND MAY BE GRANTED/APPROVED UNLESS A PARTY IN INTEREST FILES A RESPONSE WITHIN TWENTY-ONE (21) DAYS OF THE DATE OF SERVICE.
 RESPONSES MUST BE SERVED UPON THE MOVING PARTY AND, IN THE MANNER DIRECTED BY M.D.
 ALA., LBR 5005-4, FILED WITH THE CLERK ELECTRONICALLY OR BY U.S. MAIL ADDRESSED AS FOLLOWS: CLERK, U.S. BANKRUPTCY COURT, ONE CHURCH STREET, MONTGOMERY, AL 36104.

-(c) All filings filed under this Local Rule must be accompanied by a certificate of service evidencing proper proof of service pursuant to Local Rule 9013-3.
+(d) All filings filed under this Local Rule must be accompanied by a certificate of service evidencing proper proof of service pursuant to Local Rule 9013-3.

-(d) For the following motions/notices/applications, if no party in interest files a written objection, the party filing the motion must file with the Court a Declaration in Support of Entry of Order using Local Form 4 and submit an order pursuant to Local Rule 9072-1 no sooner than thirty (30) days after the motion was filed and no later than forty-five (45) days after such filing and service.
+(e) For the motions/notices/applications listed at ___________, if no party in interest files a written objection, the Court will electronically prompt the moving party using a "Declaration and Order Due" event to file with the Court a Declaration in Support of Entry of Order using Local Form 5 and to submit an order pursuant to Local Rule 9072-1.
+The moving party will have seven (7) days from the "Declaration and Order Due” event entered on CM/ECF to file the Declaration and submit an order.
+If, within seven (7) days, either the Declaration is not filed or an order is not submitted, the matter will be set for hearing.

-(1) Motions to avoid liens on property pursuant to 11 U.S.C. § 522(f) using Local Form 9;

-(2) Motions to limit service to creditors who have previously filed claims in Chapter 7, 12, and 13 cases provided the claims bar date has passed (note: no government entity shall be included in motions to limit service);

-(3) Applications to employ professional persons pursuant to 11 U.S.C. § 327 in Chapter 13 and Chapter 7 cases;

-(4) Motions to approve compromise or settlement in Chapter 13 cases, but not motions to approve compromise or settlement related to adversary proceedings;

-(5) Applications to approve attorney’s fees and expenses filed by special counsel related to personal injury settlements in Chapter 13 cases;

-(6) Motions to approve agreements relating to relief from the automatic stay pursuant to Fed.
-R. Bankr.
-P.4001(d);

-(7) Motions to use or sell property of the estate pursuant to Fed.
-R. Bankr.
-P. 6004(a), but not motions filed under Rule 6004(c);